- SPRINGTAIL BIOLOGY

 The following video goes over the treatment of soil around the home for springtails.

-Better yet, apply the Bifen with a FOAMING TOOL.
+Foam 1 gallon of mixed mater for every 10 feet of cement using a FOAMING TOOL.
 These applicators convert water mixtures into a thick foam so when you treat under a slab, the foam “carries” the Bifen up onto the bottom side of the slab.
 You’ll need to add some FOAMING AGENT to the tank mix so the foam is good and thick but for homes with springtail infestations, this is usually the only treatment that will stop them from nesting under the home.
-Springtails commonly nest on the slab surface and if the dirt under the slab has settled, just treating with nothing but liquid won’t get the required coverage to knock them out.
+Springtails commonly nest on the bottom side of the slab surface and if the dirt under the slab has settled, treating with just a liquid won’t fill the gap and “carry” the active up to the slabs bottom where its most needed.

 Since springtails are migrating from the ground up and onto structures, they will many times get underneath wood, vinyl or aluminum siding.
 When homes get this kind of siding installed, it will many times hold moisture which in turn can grow mold, algae and other organic life forms springtails need.
 So once springtails find these locations, it’s just a matter of time before they start living and breeding in these areas.